terminalstatic/bitwig-controller-scripts/Kontrol F1/README.md

 ### Bitwig Scene Control

 #### Installation
-Download and copy F1_scene.control.js into bitwigs controller scripts dir, download and open/select Bitwig_scene.nckf1 template in native instruments controller scripts editor and don't close it, in bitwig choose settings -> controllers -> controller -> add -> Native Instruments -> Traktor Kontrol F1 Scene.
+Download and copy F1_scene.control.js into bitwigs controller scripts dir (preferrably into a subdir), download and open/select Bitwig_scene.nckf1 template in native instruments controller scripts editor and don't close it, in bitwig choose settings -> controllers -> controller -> add -> Native Instruments -> Traktor Kontrol F1 Scene.

 For the ports choose port 1 for in and out (script currently only works with one F1 device).